leveris133t/API-docs/deposits/deposits.md

 1. **Retrieve the PaymentForm entity**.
 This lists all key-value attributes required to complete the order e.g. amount, account number, country etc. Each attribute has a name as well as some validation rules (e.g. optional or mandatory, maximum length etc.).
 The attributes returned are based on the payment method.
 2. **Capture the attributes from the front-end application** and send to the server for processing.

-If everything is alright, payment order is created.
+If everything is alright, the payment order is created.
 ![creating_external_payment](create_payment_sequence.png)

 ##### Authorising a payment
 Unauthorized payments can be authorised using the [Auth service](https://doc.ffc.internal/book/mw-ib/mw-gen-auth-ib.html).
 1. Customer attempts to approve a payment by calling the [/!approve](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1595) endpoint.
 Authorization is required if the response status code is `418`.
-The response will contain auth scenarios (`PWD`, `SMS`, `PWD_SMS` etc.) where one of which must be satisfied
+The response will contain auth scenarios such as `PWD`, `SMS`, `PWD_SMS` etc. One of scenarios must be satisfied before authorisation can occur.
 2. Kick of the [Auth service](https://doc.ffc.internal/book/mw-ib/mw-gen-auth-ib.html).
-The response will contain the steps to be carried out for given auth scenario.
+The response will contain the steps to be carried out for the given auth scenario.
 3. Validate the steps.
-4. Call the [/!approve](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1595) endpoint again to complete authorization.
+4. Call the [/!approve](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1595) endpoint again to complete the authorization.

 ![authorising_payment](auth_payment_sequence.png)